Knowing how to pitch a video is, on some level, knowing how modern media is consumed.

 Give your video the full written-pitch treatment.
 That means following general best practice: no ‘Hi!
 How are you?
 How’s the wife?’-style banalities, no filler, no life history of you/your company: get directly to the point, and make it clear why your video might be interesting to the target audience.
 Also make it clear that it’s exclusive to the publication – even if only for a specific timeframe.
 Every media outlet wants exclusive content so consider that before posting it elsewhere e.g. your blog.

 You can spice it up by sending an example script that broadly outlines what you might offer them, and it always helps if you can let them know what the B-roll of the video might contain.
-Otherwise, stick to tried and true pitching methods: you shouldn’t be giving journalists any reason to treat it differently than other submitted content.
+Otherwise, stick to tried and true pitching methods: you shouldn’t be giving journalists any reason to treat it differently than other submitted content (read our guide to contacting journalists).

 2. Use written content to support your video